Risk-sensitive Markov Decision Process and Learning under General Utility Functions: Problem Set-up and Preliminary Analysis

-Combining \eqref{equ:lemma_Lipschitz_Vbar_pihat_1},\eqref{equ:lemma_Lipschitz_Vbar_pihat_2}, and \eqref{equ:lemma_Lipschitz_Vbar_pihat_5} yields the desired result. \end{proof} Proposition \ref{lemma:Lipschitz_Vbar_pihat} indicates that a near-optimal policy has some ``near-Lipschitz'' property under $\BARMDP$.
-Since $\BARMDP$ is a discretized approximation of $\RSMDP$, we are able to bound the difference between the value functions of a near-optimal policy under $\RSMDP$ and $\BARMDP$, by utilizing this ``near-Lipschitz'' property. \begin{proposition} Take some Markovian policy $\barpi\in\barPi$ that is near-optimal under the Discretized Environment in the sense that, for any $h\in[H]$,
+Proposition \ref{lemma:Lipschitz_Vbar_pihat} indicates that a near-optimal policy has some ``near-Lipschitz'' property under $\BARMDP$.
+Since $\BARMDP$ is a discretized approximation of $\RSMDP$, we are able to bound the difference between the value functions of a near-optimal policy under $\RSMDP$ and $\BARMDP$, by utilizing this ``near-Lipschitz'' property. \begin{proposition} Take some Markovian policy $\barpi\in\barPi$ that is near-optimal under the Discretized Environment in the sense that, for any $h\in[H]$, { there exists $\Delta_h\in\mathbb{R}$ such that}